Using Jasmine in the browser

 ES module support

 an ES module rather than a regular script.
-Note that ES modules are not
+Note that ES modules can only be

 Use with Rails